Skip to main content

 Hooks are shell commands that fire automatically at specific points in the Claude Code lifecycle, enabling CI-style automation directly within the agentic workflow.

 Hooks are automations that run at specific points in Claude Code’s lifecycle.
-They fire in response to events such as a session starting, a tool about to run, or a prompt being submitted, and can do just about anything: run a shell script, call an HTTP endpoint, evaluate an LLM prompt, or hand things off to a subagent.
+They fire in response to events such as a session starting, a tool about to run, a permission being denied, or a prompt being submitted, and can do just about anything: run a shell script, call an HTTP endpoint, evaluate an LLM prompt, or hand things off to a subagent.

 Think of them as CI style automation baked right into your Claude Code workflow.
 Instead of waiting for a push to kick off a pipeline, hooks trigger the moment the event happens.
-You can lint code before Claude commits it, block destructive shell commands before they run, log every tool invocation to an audit system, or ping your team when Claude wraps up a task.
+You can lint code before Claude commits it, block destructive shell commands before they run, log every tool invocation to an audit system, track permission denials in auto mode, or ping your team when Claude wraps up a task.

 You configure hooks in settings files (user, project, or managed), and they apply to all sessions within their scope.
 You can also embed hooks in skill and subagent frontmatter for skill scoped automation; see Custom Skills for that pattern.